IT-Manufactory/DataGit/README.md

 - Next the program will look for SQL files in folder `db/init/`.
 The files will be arranged in the increasing order and executed.
 You can place all the SQL scripts in this folder which you want to run before any other scripts in the additions folder.

 - Finally the program will look for SQL files in folder `db/additions/`.
 The files will be arranged in a similar fashion as `init` folder.
-- The scripts saves the files it last ran in the `connection.ini` file.
+- The scripts saves the files it last ran in the `DATA_MIGRATION` Table in your database **DO NOT DELETE THIS TABLE**.
 So next time when a new script is added, it will only run the new files and not the previous files.

 ### Placing SQL files in the repository